 The Lagmog people were devout.
 They praised the divine one, Almiraj, and followed her teachings of war and conquest.
 Once the Planet Burrow had been secured for the faithful, the unified Warren of Hope looked to the stars.
-Deep in their hearts they knew they were not alone; there were weak, frightened masses out there in the void, desperate for a truth yet unheard.
+Deep in their hearts, they knew they were not alone; there were weak, frightened masses out there in the void, desperate for truth yet unheard.
 Great weapons would be needed to spread the teachings of Almiraj.
 It wouldn’t be until the era of the Chosen One, Empress Kaless the Immortal, long after the dark times of the coming of the Void-Eater, that the Lagmog would forge the instruments that could convert entire planets.

 No Simple Patch Job

 So let’s talk update.
 The latest update is full of a bunch of stuff that, as an avid Stellaris player, I didn’t even know I needed.
 The small quality of life changes join together to become some massive Voltron-like saviour.
 Small icons in the outliner allow for quick, at-a-glance maintenance of the planets, starbases, and fleets.
-Speaking of which, the fleet manager is simply amazing.
-It takes a bit of getting used to, realizing you should always upgrade your fleets before reinforcing them, otherwise you’ll suddenly have more ships than you wanted.
-The one button clicking from the outliner to have shipyards send replacement ships is just as useful and time saving as I expected.
+Speaking of which, the fleet manager is simply fantastic.
+It takes a bit of getting used to, realizing you should always upgrade your fleets before reinforcing them; otherwise you’ll suddenly have more ships than you wanted.
+The one button clicking from the outliner to have shipyards send replacement ships is just as useful and time-saving as I expected.
 Gone are the days of carefully counting and guessing your fleets numbers, their naval capacity value, and how much it will cost to get them up to snuff – these are all easy to find.

 The big two questions: How bad are jump drives, and how is hyperlanes only?
-Both are more than fine, and in fact add more strategic depth to the game.
+Both are more than fine, and in fact, add more strategic depth to the game.
 I am a sucker for Hyperlanes, and eventually found myself switching off options for other FTL methods in my games leading up to the 2.0, but it was Jump Drives I was worried about.
 My advice?
 Forget the old jump drives.
 They are pretty much only the same in name now.
-Yes, you get a huge penalty to for 120 days after you jump, but this just means you need to plan a bit.
+Yes, you get a massive penalty to for 120 days after you jump, but this just means you need to plan a bit.
 During a war, you can take an enemy base and gain control over the system.
 This allows you to use the starbase for yourself now, including as a forward repair centre.
 Once your 120 days is over, you will be fully repaired and ready to tear up your enemy.
 Also, when you realize that Planet Killers get jump drives, you will never want to stop dropping in on enemy planets for a visit.

 There is a bunch more to talk about with the update, but we are here to talk about the DLC blowy up stuff.
 So let’s bring ’em out.